 Emergency Medical Service (EMS) personnel or those individuals who are trained will provide first aid.
 Until rescue personnel arrive, administer first aid in the building or, in the event of a complete evacuation, at a designated safe assembly area outside.
-All campus police and security personnel are trained in First Aid and CPR.
+All campus police personnel are trained in First Aid and CPR.

 - A. Call 911 immediately if the injury is life threatening.
 Provide the following information: - 1.
 Nature of medical emergency. - 2.
 Location of the emergency (address, building, room number). - 3.
 Your name and phone number from which you are calling. - B. Do not move victim unless absolutely necessary. - C. Call the following personnel trained in CPR and First Aid to provide the required assistance prior to the arrival of the professional medical help: - 1.
-Security Officer Phone: 574-520-4239 - D. The First Aid Kit is located in Rooms A104 and A114. - E. In case of rendering assistance to personnel exposed to hazardous materials, consult the MSDS and wear the appropriate personal protective equipment.
-Attempt first aid ONLY if trained and qualified.
-Call 911 and refer to Hazardous Substance Spill section of this document.
+Campus Police Phone: 4239